makersacademy/bowling-challenge/README.md

 - Predicate functions which return boolean values begin with the word 'is', e.g. `game.isOver()`
 - **Game class**: Responsible for tracking the frames and the progress of the game
 - **Frame class**: Responsible for tracking its rolls, score and bonuses
+- **ScoreBoard class**: Responsible for calculating and returning the scores
 - **Interface**: Built using js and jQuery, responsible for updating the view after each roll input

 ## Usage